cea-trust-platform/trust-documentation/doc/source/srcs/dev_corner/dev_tutorials/validation_form.md

 # Validation form

-As detailed in the [Workflow guidlines](../dev_guidelines/workflow_guidlines/index.rst), if you want your new and amazing developpement in TRUST to be integrated, you have to create an associated validation form.
+As detailed in the [Workflow guidlines](../dev_guidelines/workflow_guidlines/index.rst), if you want your new and amazing developpements in TRUST to be integrated, you have to create an associated validation form.
 The prefered route to build a validation form in TRUST and its baltiks is to build a Jupyter notebook.

 You can see an example of notebook in: `$TRUST_ROOT/Validation/Rapports_automatiques/Verification/SampleFormJupyter` or run on terminal: